dimensionalpocket/3d-client-three/README.md

 // Attach skeleton to floor.
 client.feed('attach', 'some-skeleton', 'floor')

-// Add a reusable pose to the client and apply it (T) to the skeleton. client.feed('add', 'pose', {id: 'stance', ...}) client.feed('pose', 'stance', 'some-skeleton')
+// Add a reusable pose to the client and apply it to the skeleton. client.feed('add', 'pose', {id: 'stance', ...}) client.feed('pose', 'stance', 'some-skeleton')